 Paul lists three types of discipline:

-> 1. “Weak” carries the idea of feebleness, powerlessness, incapability of withstanding strain, lack of energy, want of strength.
+1. “Weak” carries the idea of feebleness, powerlessness, incapability of withstanding strain, lack of energy, want of strength.
 God inflicts some with a discipline of a puny constitution.
-They have an inability to produce results; this is weakness of mind.
+They have an inability to produce results; this is a weakness of mind.
 This word may imply depression.
-Evidently, there is a spiritual cause to depression.
+Evidently, there is a spiritual cause of depression.

-> 2. “Sick” carries the idea of chronic physical diseases, constitutional diseases.
+2. “Sick” carries the idea of chronic physical diseases, constitutional diseases.

 3. “Sleep” is physical death.
 This is the sin unto death (Acts 5; 1 John 5:16), which is neither the unpardonable sin nor one kind of sin.
 The “sin unto death” is any kind of sin where the believer refuses to confess or check his sins.
 Usually, the believer has already been disciplined many times for this sin.